Are some investors placing votes in favor of private equity based on returns that might be considered fake news?

 Ask probing questions with the understanding that even though presentations can contain appropriate disclosures for accredited and sophisticated investors, they can obscure a lot with complex disclosures.

-If you look closely, my strong bet is that you will start to notice that most every headline return chart or quote that you see or hear is a fake news IRR (managers, consultant and database indices, and quartile rankings included).
+If you look closely, my strong bet is that you will start to notice that most every headline return chart or quote that you see or hear is an IRR calculation that “no investor has received” (managers and private equity indices included).

-In addition, you might notice that some presenters incorrectly sell IRRs as returns that investors have received (a story about this is coming).
+Unfortunately, you might also notice that some presenters incorrectly sell IRRs as returns that investors have received (a story about this is coming).

 Looking more closely or being mindful of the phrase Caveat Investor might be what some say, and sound easy, but it isn’t.